 I wanted this to be an inexpensive project, so off to the dollar store I headed in search of some wooden spoons.
 I was going to get them all matching but when I saw the sets of fork and spoons, I bought those to give some interest to the project.

-Supplies that I ended up for the project are pictured here:
+Supplies that I ended up for these wooden spoon herb plant markers are pictured here:

 - Old used Mason Jar